-Policy 15 - Travel and Transport in the SLLDP2 states that, where appropriate, a Transport Assessment or Transport Statement is to be submitted in support of a planning application.
-Applications requiring a Transport Assessment or Transport Statement should be accompanied by an active travel plan to show the proposal promotes opportunities for travel by sustainable travel modes.
-Direct reference should be made to the Council's Active Travel Study for the settlement (see below).
+Policy 15 - Travel and Transport in the SLLDP2 states that, where appropriate, a Transport Assessment or Transport Statement to be submitted in support of a planning application will be accompanied by an active travel plan to show the proposal promotes opportunities for travel by sustainable travel modes.
 The scope for the TA/TS and the outputs form will be agreed in advance and, where necessary, will identify the mitigation required to reduce travel by car and promote walking, cycling, wheeling and public transport.